bholms/iOS-apps/Roshambo/README.md

-# PitchPerfect
+# Roshambo

-This project is part of the UIKit Fundamental coursework at Udacity
+This project is part of the UIKit Fundamental coursework at Udacity.
+This project is an extension to the coursework project.